firemodels/bot/Revbot/README.md

 ### Usage

 get_revisions.sh [options]
-get_revisions.sh generates a list of fds revisions from bewteen optionally specified dates.
-The file generated is used by the script revbot.sh to build and run multiple versions of fds, one version for each repo revision
+get_revisions.sh generates a list of fds or smv revisions committed between optionally specified dates.
+The file generated is used by the script revbot.sh to build and run multiple versions of fds, one version for each repo revision or to build multiple versions of smokeview

 ### Options